Syria and weapons of mass destruction: Syrian opposition chemical weapons capability

 The Syrian government claims that the opposition has the capacity to launch large chemical attacks such as those seen at Ghouta.
 Sources such as the United States and Human Rights Watch disagree, claiming there is no significant evidence the opposition has any significant chemical weapons capability.

 A Syrian military source told SANA, the official news agency in Syria, that the Syrian Army seized two containers with sarin together with automatic rifles, pistols and homemade bombs (IEDs) in a rebel hideout in the al-Faraieh neighborhood (also spelled Al-Faraya) of the city of Hama on 1 June 2013, which has been the scene of fighting between government troops and armed opposition groups.
 The Syrian government declared the two cylinders "as abandoned chemical weapons" and told the OPCW that "the items did not belong to" them.
 On 14 June 2014, the Joint OPCW-UN Mission confirmed that the cylinders contained sarin.
-On 7 July 2014, the UN Secretary-General Ban Ki-Moon informed the UN Security Council about the findings.
+On 7 July 2014, UN Secretary-General Ban Ki-Moon informed the UN Security Council about the findings.

 In December 2013 investigative journalist Seymour Hersh controversially reported that multiple U.S. intelligence agencies had allegedly produced top secret assessments in the summer of 2013, regarding Syrian rebel's supposed chemical weapons capabilities.
 The alleged assessments were said by Hersh to have concluded that the Al-Nusra Front and Al-Qaeda in Iraq were capable of acquiring, producing, and deploying sarin gas "in quantity".
 A spokesman for the Director of National Intelligence replied that Hersh's report was "simply false."

 On 8 April 2016, a spokesman for the rebel group said that "weapons not authorized for use in these types of confrontations" had been used against Kurdish militia and civilians in the Sheikh Maqsood neighborhood in Aleppo.
 He stated that "One of our commanders has unlawfully used a type of weapon that is not included in our list".
 He did not specify what substances were used but, according to the Kurdish Red Crescent, the symptoms were consistent with the use of chlorine gas or other agents.
 Welat Memo, a physician with the Kurdish Red Crescent, said that the people affected are "vomiting and having difficulty in breathing."
 Jaysh al-Islam subsequently clarified that it was referring to "modified Grad rockets," not chemical weapons.